ChrisMM/tikibase/README.md

 [![CircleCI](https://circleci.com/gh/kevgo/tikibase.svg?style=shield)](https://circleci.com/gh/kevgo/tikibase)
 [![Go Report Card](https://goreportcard.com/badge/github.com/kevgo/tikibase)](https://goreportcard.com/report/github.com/kevgo/tikibase)

+### what is it

-_timeless wiki-like knowledge database_
+- a timeless wiki-like knowledge database

-TikiBase is a robust knowledge base designed to be usable for decades.
+- a robust knowledge base designed

-- semi-structured text storage to model knowledge
-- links and backlinks
+### what does it

+- makes various forms of information usable for decades, on all current and future compute platforms

+### how it works

+- since all compute is specific to platforms or at least computing paradigms, TikiBase is pure data
+- TikiBase is completely manually usable, with some optional tooling for lightweight automation

+data store:

-- storage format is human and machine readable and editable Markdown organized in files
+- human and machine-editable information store: a folder containing Markdown files
-- history is stored in Git
-- offline availability via Git checkout
-- simple CLI tools and bots to automate maintenance
+- semi-structured document format: documents contain semantically meaningful sections
+- logical connection between documents via links and backlinks

 ### Why